In this article, we will look at if by regularly doing a calisthenics leg workout you can build muscle without weights.

 While simple, a calisthenics leg workout can be one of the most beneficial aspects of your fitness routine.

 Our legs contain the strongest muscles in our body.
-A good calisthenics leg workout releases anabolic hormones that burn body fat and strengthen and create muscle, not just in your legs, but throughout your body.
+A good calisthenics leg workout releases anabolic hormones that burn body fat and strengthen and create muscle, not just in your legs but throughout your body.

-With calisthenics leg workouts you can train at home, or where ever you may be.
-Calisthenic exercise is excellent for beginners as it gets results using bodyweight alone, making it less likely that you will overdo things and sustain an injury.
+Calisthenic exercise is excellent for beginners as it gets results using body weight alone, making it less likely that you will overdo things and sustain an injury.

 Table of Contents